 Extending Using Resource Classes

 A resource class is just a POCO class that has methods and properties returning strings.
-The string represents a resource that is appended to base url.
+The string represents a resource appended to base url.
 You pass the Resource class as a generic to the Resource method, and then pass expression returning the Resource you want to act on.

 public class UsersResources